 Heel cushioning and heel raises to prevent too much trauma through the plantar fascia.
 Pain relief such as ibuprofen tablets or gel.
 Make sure you get advice from a pharmacist before administering painkillers.

-Gentle stretches of the foot and calves can be prescribed by a registered podiatrist that will tailored to your ability and needs.
+Gentle stretches and exercises of the foot and calves can be prescribed by a registered podiatrist that will tailored to your ability and needs.

 Outcome:So long as the cause is identified and treated, then there is no reason why the pain should not be eradicated totally.

 A bursa is a fluid filled sac that lies between your achilles tendon and heel bone.
 It acts to reduce friction between the tendon and the bone.

 Heel bursitis is common in runners and is caused by overuse and excessive pressure put through the heel.
 Bursitis may also be caused by a bony lump that has grown out from the back of the heel (known as a Haglund’s deformity).
 This bony lump can irritate the bursa and cause inflammation.

 Symptoms:Often, you will feel pain at the back of the heel where the achilles tendon meets the heel and you will see redness and swelling.